oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 -25

+* Use consistent terminology for "browser-based application", and use JavaScript only when explicitly needed
 * Replaced "hard drive" with "local persistent storage"
 * Added a note about operational considerations for the BFF pattern
 * "Forwarding" instead of "Proxying" to avoid confusion with HTTP proxies